randomizedcoder/go_hello_world_race/README.md

 With the sysroots created, the idea now is to update the Bazel configuration in this repository so the toolchain_llvm uses the bazel_sysroot_llvm_amd64/arm64.

+With all this setup, the first step is to try to get hello.cc to compile and run.

-In theory, this will mean the Go race test can be compiled.
+In theory, with a basic hello.cc working, this will also mean the Go race test can be linked about the shared c++ code.
 If I'm really lucky, this will also work with the remote Buildbarn runner, which is the ultimate goal.

 Assuming this works, it will mean that this repository demonstrates:
 - Go race tests locally